-The lake, ponds and ocean shores of the BC Coastal Region is home to the Pacific Loon.
+The lake, ponds and ocean shores of the Pacific Northwest is home to the Pacific Loon.
 The pacific loon is perhaps the most abundant loon in North America.
 It closely resembles the arctic loon and until recently, the two loons were considered the same species.

 The pacific loon has a grey head and small size.
 With a vibrant purple throat.
 It also has a stout body, long neck and ruby red eyes.
 Their bill, tail and rump are black and its under parts are mostly white.
 Its wings and upper back are checkered with black and white feathers that make four distinct patterns.
 In the winter, these feathers change colors and become blackish brown.

 Pacific loons webbed feet help them power through the water, pacific loons are also exceptional divers.
 When on land, the pacific loon looks extremely awkward because its legs aren’t designed for walking.
 For this reason, the loon can only take off from water.

 When attempting to fly, the pacific loon is not very graceful.
 In order to become airborne, the pacific loon needs about 30 to 50 m of take off space.
 It usually skids across the water’s surface, furiously flapping its wings before it finally leaves the water.